JayodyaNandasena/digital-eye-relief/README.md

 - **Simple UI**: The popup interface is kept minimal to avoid clutter, focusing solely on the most essential controls — allowing users to toggle the reminders and adjust settings with ease.

-- **User Customization**: Although the extension is designed around the 20-minute interval, the popup could potentially allow users to customize the notification frequency and enable/disable sound alerts in future versions for better flexibility.

 ### Future Improvements:

 - **Customization of Time Intervals**: In future versions, the extension could allow users to set their own intervals for the 20-20-20 rule based on their preferences.